 The Purpose of the BBHH Women's Council

-The purpose of the Women’s Council is to be a support organization to all that Brother Bill's Helping Hand (BBHH) does for the community of West Dallas.
+The purpose of the Women’s Council is to be a support organization for all Brother Bill's Helping Hand (BBHH) does in the community of West Dallas.
 The goal is to not only provide a broader base of volunteers and donors for this ministry, but also to cover the ministry in prayer.

 Each Fall the Women’s Council hosts a luncheon to introduce the organization to men and women from all across Dallas.
 Inspired by guest speakers, those attending learn about opportunities for service available throughout the year at Brother Bill's Helping Hand.

 Through newsletters the Women’s Council membership is reminded of special events sponsored by the Council, such as Birthday Party in a Bag, Kids’ Craft Time, and the annual Children’s Christmas Celebration.
 Twice a year the Executive Board hosts a Coffee for the membership and their guests.
 This is a time for members to get to know each other and to learn more about the work BBHH does in West Dallas.

 Membership dues for the year are $40 and can be mailed to: